Nevada workers’ compensation benefits for employees injured on the job include:

 2. Medical treatment

-The benefits an injured worker receives are called accident benefits.
-It covers
+The benefits you receive are called accident benefits.
+This covers

 - hospital or other treatments,